 For some organizations this might be the most difficult step, while other IT teams get executive mandate to move towards Evergreen.
 Whatever your situation, I highly recommend not moving forward before accomplishing this step as Evergreen IT cannot be achieved successfully without executive buy-in.

-Essentially, you will need to ensure that the business is aware of and agrees with the types of changes and velocity of changes that you are about to make — and, even more importantly, from a licensing and hardware refresh perspective, that they have got the budget to support keeping things in lifecycle.
+Essentially, you will need to ensure that your business units are aware of and agree with the types of changes and velocity of changes that you are about to make — and, even more importantly, from a licensing and hardware refresh perspective, that they have got the budget to support keeping things in lifecycle.
 For example, there is no point in trying to force a Visio 2019 upgrade if the business doesn't have any money to do a 2019 upgrade or hasn't purchased maintenance.